sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

-As you can hopefully see, contra the `include_str!` approach, we don't have to parse/find line endings at runtime. the macro returns `&'static [&'static str]` -- just what we want.
+As you can hopefully see, contra the `include_str!` approach, we don't have to parse/find line endings at runtime.
+And the `include_lines!` macro returns `&'static [&'static str]` -- just what we want.

 In addition to cleaner code, we also maintain the performance of the build script method, without the build script file/overhead.
-Sweet.
+Phenomenal!

 My informal, non-Criterion, benchmark of `hyperfine -N -w 1000 -m 1000 phraze` clocks in at under 2 ms again.
 Awesome!